 Fundamentals with FlexibilityOur undergraduate program prepares students for their individual career paths and fosters the ability to adapt to the rapidly changing technologies faced by today's engineers.
 In addition to our demanding course curriculum, our department offers several optional programs for undergraduates seeking specialization and further experience throughout their studies such as CIT Minors.
 Students will complete the departmental major requirements and the CIT General Education Requirements.
-For the ambitious student, we offer an Accelerated Master's Degree.
+For the ambitious student, we offer an Integrated Master's/Bachelor's Degree Program.

 According to ABET, which evaluates applied science, computing, engineering and technology programs for accreditation, “program educational objectives are broad statements that describe what graduates are expected to attain within a few years of graduation.”
 In view of this definition, the Mechanical Engineering program at Carnegie Mellon has the two following program educational objectives: